top of page

 2. The Quaich

 The quaich can be passed around all of your guests to each take a sip, between your guideparents to welcome them into the family too or just by the parent(s), followed by a toast.
-The drink can be poured into the quaich by the celebrant, a guideparent or by one of the parents.
+The drink can be poured into the quaich by your celebrant, a guideparent or by one of the parents.
 For an extra layer of symbolism, why not ask each of your guideparents to pour some of the drink into the quaich as a symbol of the special role they’ll have to play as your child grows up.

 You might already have a quaich in the family, or a new quaich can be a new family heirloom that your child can use during their life’s milestones – for example at their own wedding or to welcome a child of their own!

-In the most recent ceremony I conducted, the baby’s parents had used a quaich at their wedding, and so it was a natural decision for them to use the quaich again to symbolise their family unit growing from two to three.
+In the most recent naming ceremony I conducted, the baby’s parents had used a quaich at their wedding, and so it was a natural decision for them to use the quaich again to symbolise their family unit growing from two to three.

 “As you have shared from this cup, you have promised to share all that the future may hold.
 And may the sweetness that life brings be all the sweeter because you have drunk from this quaich together.”